 “I now pronounce you man and wife, and oh, by the way, on December 5, five years from now you will automatically be divorced.
 It doesn’t matter how you feel about each other, come the 5th and your marriage will end.”
-That pronouncement expresses the feelings we have about marriages performed outside Mormon or LDS Temples.
-Such marriages are performed for time during our mortal stay on earth, and when one partner dies, the marriage is dissolved.
+That pronouncement expresses the feelings we have about sealings performed outside Mormon or LDS Temples.
+Most marriages are performed for time during our mortal stay on earth, and when one partner dies, the marriage is dissolved.
 Of course, we do not know ahead of time when the death will occur.
-In contrast, we believe marriages performed in the Temples, by the power of the Priesthood of God, are performed for both time in mortality and eternity in Heaven.
+In contrast, we believe sealings performed in the Temples, by the power of the Priesthood of God, are performed for both time in mortality and eternity in Heaven.
 Implicit in this belief is the condition that both partners remain true to the commandments of God; the ceremony itself is only a promise of eternal marriage.

 Bind in Heaven